 Anna Hezel is a food, culture, and travel writer, and currently a senior editor at TASTE.
 Her first book, Lasagna, features 50 creative baked pasta recipes.
 Even though holiday cookie swaps aren’t officially competitions, Anna’s shared with us some of her favorite gingerbread decorating tips to ensure hers (and now yours) are the prettiest of the bunch.

 Decorating gingerbread is one of my favorite holiday tasks because you can just hunker down with a few episodes of Breaking Bad and a tray of cookies, and before long, you have a stack of lovely edible gifts.
-It’s far more relaxing than gift-shopping, picking out a tree, or, heaven help me, hanging garlands.
+In my opinion, it’s far more relaxing than shopping for gifts, picking out a tree, building a gingerbread house, or, heaven help me—hanging up garlands.

-Get your frosting right: The ideal frosting for icing cookies will have the texture of melted chocolate at room temperature.
+Get your frosting consistency right.
+The ideal frosting for icing cookies will have the texture of melted chocolate at room temperature.
 I like to cream together 2 tablespoons of unsalted butter with about a cup of powdered sugar, and then add one or two tablespoons of milk, until the texture is right.
-You can also take a tip from Alice Medrich and skip the frosting altogether.

 Choose your holiday adventure!
 Our Automagic Menu Maker is here to help.View Maker